Scientific Director, J-PAL South Asia

 Massachusetts Institute of Technology (MIT)

-Esther Duflo is the Abdul Latif Jameel Professor of Poverty Alleviation and Development Economics in the Department of Economics at the Massachusetts Institute of Technology and a co-founder and co-director of the Abdul Latif Jameel Poverty Action Lab (J-PAL).
+Esther Duflo is the Abdul Latif Jameel Professor of Poverty Alleviation and Development Economics in the Department of Economics at the Massachusetts Institute of Technology and a Co-Founder and Co-Director of the Abdul Latif Jameel Poverty Action Lab (J-PAL).
+She also previously served as Co-Chair of J-PAL's Urban Services Initiative.
 In her research, she seeks to understand the economic lives of the poor, with the aim to help design and evaluate social policies.
-She has worked on health, education, financial inclusion, environment and governance.
+She has worked on health, education, financial inclusion, environment, and governance.

 Professor Duflo is the recipient of the 2019 Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel, awarded jointly with Abhijit Banerjee and Michael Kremer "for their experimental approach to alleviating global poverty."